amaizfinance/redis-operator/README.md

 ### Deploying the Redis operator

-1. Create a namespace for the operator:
+1. Create all the necessary resources and deploy the operator:

     ```bash
-    kubectl create namespace redis-operator
+    kubectl apply -k deploy
     ```

-2. Create all the necessary resources and deploy the operator:

-    ```bash
-    kubectl apply -Rf deploy
-    ```

-3. Verify that the operator is running:
+2. Verify that the operator is running:

     ```bash
     $ kubectl -n redis-operator get deployment